eProsima/Fast-DDS-docs/docs/use-cases.rst

 The `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_ defines the SIMPLE discovery as the default mechanism for discovering participants in the network.
 One of the main features of this mechanism is the use of multicast communication in the PDP (Participant Discovery Phase).
-This could be a problem in case the communication is not wired, i.e. WiFi communication is used.
-The solution to this challenge is to define the participants with which a unicast communication is to be set.
-This is the initial peers list.
+This could be a problem in case the communication is not wired, i.e. WiFi communication.
+Fast-RTPS' solution to this challenge is to define the participants with which a unicast communication is to be set, i.e an initial list of remote peers.

 .. _use-case-initial-peers: